mckennapsean/dissertation/content/07-reflect.md

 The design activity framework can apply to and provide insight into types of research beyond design studies.
-This is one of the benefits of the framework, since it can generalize to other types of this research.
+This is one of the benefits of the framework, since it can generalize to other types of research.
 In this chapter, we explore two kinds of applied research projects: technique-driven [@mckenna2015s] and evaluation [@mckenna2017] research.
 After exploring each project, we reflect on the project's outcomes, research contributions, and implications using the design activity framework.
 From these reflections, we have noted that the design activity framework can capture steps of other research processes and the visualization artifacts that are generated and evaluated.